May 22, 2014

 How, where to cool animals down when temps soar

 Not even for a minute.
 Not even with the car running and air conditioner on.
 On a warm day, temperatures inside a vehicle can rise rapidly to dangerous levels.
-On an 85 degree day, for example, the temperature inside a car with the windows opened slightly can reach 102 degrees within 10 minutes.
+On an 85-degree day, for example, the temperature inside a car with the windows opened slightly can reach 102 degrees within 10 minutes.
 After 30 minutes, the temperature will reach 120 degrees.
 Your pet may suffer irreversible organ damage or die.
-If you see an animal in distress in a parked car, contact the nearest animal shelter or police.
-Spread the word about the dangers of leaving pets in hot cars by printing out our Hot Car flyer (PDF) to post in public places and share with your friends, family, and coworkers.
+Learn how to help a pet left inside a hot car »

 "It's important to remember that it's not just the ambient temperature but also the humidity that can affect your pet," says Dr. Barry Kellogg, VMD, of the Humane Society Veterinary Medical Association.
 "Animals pant to evaporate moisture from their lungs, which takes heat away from their body.
 If the humidity is too high, they are unable to cool themselves, and their temperature will skyrocket to dangerous levels—very quickly."

 Taking a dog's temperature will quickly tell you if there is a serious problem.
-Their temperature should not be allowed to get over 104 degrees, If it does, immediate steps need to be taken.
+Dogs' temperatures should not be allowed to get over 104 degrees.
+If your dog's temperature does, follow the instructions for treating heat stroke.

 Pets respond differently to heat than humans do.
 (Dogs, for instance, sweat primarily through their feet.)
 And fans don't cool off pets as effectively as they do people.